phelps-sg/llm-cooperation/jupyter-book/methods.md

 In this study, we used OpenAI's `gpt-3.5-turbo` model {cite}`OpenAI2023` to generate a diverse set of 12 different simulacra representing different personalities using carefully crafted prompts.
-Each AI simulacrum was treated a participant in the study.
+We use the term "participant" to refer to each AI simulacrum in the experiment.

 ## Experimental Design